raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 - From your Advanced GIS Session 3, your [London LSOA layer with Census join](https://github.com/raphaelleroffo/intro-to-gis/raw/main/London-LSOA-2011Census.gpkg): We are interested in the variable `Census 2011 Dataset: % Couple household with dependent children`, because we want to maximise the number of children with access to the pocket parks

-- [Existing Green Infrastructure](https://data.london.gov.uk/dataset/green-and-blue-cover): We want to prioritize regeneration of brownfields that are the furthest from existing green spaces.
-Download the `blueandgreen_ndvi0.1.zip` file that uses a threshold of 0.1 on the NDVI to classify an area as green.
+- [Existing Open Greenspaces](https://osdatahub.os.uk/downloads/open/OpenGreenspace): We want to prioritize regeneration of brownfields that are far from existing green spaces.
+Download the `TQ` tile, which covers Greater London, as an ESRI Shapefile.
+Notice that the data folder you download contains a polygon layer (the actual open green spaces) and a point layer for the access points to those open green spaces (gates / entrance).
+We will actually use those points as our reference as they determine the accessibility of the green area more precisely.

 - [Conservation Areas](https://data.london.gov.uk/dataset/conservation_areas): Conservation Areas are subject to planning restrictions and would require additional work to get a redevelopment project approved.
 We need to exclude those areas from our range of possibilities.
 Download the geopackage file.